Organizational Requirements for Low-Income Housing Properties

 - a copy of Secretary of State form LP-1, Certificate of Limited Partnership, and if applicable, Secretary of State form LP-2, Amendment to Certificate of Limited Partnership.

 The Board will issue Supplemental Clearance Certificates to Limited Partnerships with a managing general partner that is a nonprofit organization, or eligible limited liability company that holds a valid Organizational Clearance Certificate, upon a further determination that the property meets all the organizational requirements for exemption under section 214, subdivision (g).
 Board staff will issue a finding, on form BOE-277-SF, Supplemental Clearance Certificate Finding Sheet for Limited Partnership, Low-Income Housing Property Welfare Exemption, to notify the claimant of the property's eligibility for exemption.
 Once granted, a Supplemental Clearance Certificate shall remain valid until the Board staff determines that the property no longer meets the organizational requirements of section 214, subdivision (g) and Property Tax Rules 140.1 and 140.2.
-A sample Supplemental Clearance Certificate may be accessed below:

 - BOE-277-SCC, Supplemental Clearance Certificate for Limited Partnership, Low-Income Housing Property – Welfare Exemption